On this page

 Towards the end of 2019, all self-employed professionals/freelancers (zzp-ers) in the Netherlands will automatically receive a new VAT number.
 The new VAT number is an alternative to the current VAT number which contains your citizen service number.
 This measure will reduce the risk of identity fraud and better protect your privacy.
-This new number is specifically meant for all your external contacts, and should be displayed on your invoices and websites.
-By 1 January 2020, you must have replaced your old VAT number with your new one in your administration and other communication.
+This new number is specifically meant for all your external contacts, and should be displayed on your invoices and website.

 Suppliers of administrative software need to make sure all their products are able to handle these changes as of 1 January 2020.

 As of January 2020 self-employed professionals will have 2 numbers:

 - a VAT identification number (btw-id)

 - a VAT tax number